 High oleic soybean oil, approved for global use as of December 2017, offers food companies increased functionality, such as extended fry life, increased stability and a neutral flavor profile, making it ideal for frying, sautéing, baked goods and snack foods.
 It is a domestic crop, supporting U.S. farmers.

-The announcement of the qualified health claims for oils high in oleic acid follows the FDA’s August 2017 authorization of the use of a qualified health claim confirming conventional soybean oil’s ability to reduce the risk of coronary heart disease.1 Conventional and high oleic soybean oils have different fatty acid profiles.
+The announcement of the qualified health claim for oils high in oleic acid follows the FDA’s August 2017 authorization of the use of a qualified health claim confirming conventional soybean oil’s ability to reduce the risk of coronary heart disease.2 Conventional and high oleic soybean oils have different fatty acid profiles.

 - US Food and Drug Administration.
 Statement from FDA Commissioner Scott Gottlieb, M.D., on a new qualified health claim for consuming oils with high levels of oleic acid to reduce coronary heart disease risk.
 November 19, 2018.